lupomontero/horseshoe/README.md

 ## Usage

-Let's assume that you script is `myscript.js` and you have a directory called `mail_templates` in the same location containing a template called `users-signup.txt` (relative to script: `mail_templates/users-signup.txt`).
+Let's assume that your script is `myscript.js` and you have a directory called `mail_templates` in the same location containing a template called `users-signup.txt` (relative to script: `mail_templates/users-signup.txt`).